UW-Macrostrat/macrostrat/cli/docs/cli-usage.md

 `macrostrat.toml` configuration file.
 Refer to the [template file in *map-integration*](../../map-integration/macrostrat.toml.template).

+In order to load a new map into Macrostrat, the basic flow is:

-- `macrostrat maps ingest-file`:
+- `macrostrat maps pipeline upload-file`:
-  *Ingest a local file containing a map into Macrostrat.*
+  *Upload a local archive file for a map to the object store.*

+  To add a new map to Macrostrat, or to update an existing one, the first step is to upload the required files to the object store.

-  This command has two required arguments: a path to a local file, which should be an archive containing GIS data, and a "slug", which should be a short string that can be used as a human-readable identifier for the map.
+  This command has two required arguments: a "slug", something that can serve as a human-readable identifier for the map, and a path to a local archive file, which should be an archive that contains with GIS data.

-  This command will upload the archive to S3 and then attempt to locate files containing GIS data, which will be used to populate database tables with lines, points, and polygons.

-  This command also has numerous optional arguments, which can be listed using the `--help` option.
-These arguments can be used to describe the report that the map is a part of and to provide alternative configuration values for where in S3 to upload the archive to.

-- `macrostrat maps ingest-from-csv`:
+- `macrostrat maps pipeline ingest-map`:
-  *Ingest multiple maps as specified in a CSV file.*
+  *Ingest a map from its already uploaded files*.

+  Once the required files for a map have been uploaded to the object store, the map can be ingested.

-  This command has one required argument, a path to a CSV file.
-The format of the CSV file is described by the `--help` option.
+  This command has one required argument: a "slug", the human-readable identifier for the map.
+(Technically, the internal "source ID" can also be used.)

-  This command can be used to bulk ingest maps by specifying the arguments to `ingest-file`, one row per map/invokation.
+In order to load _many_ new maps intos Macrostrat:

-- `macrostrat maps ingest-object`:
+- `macrostrat maps pipeline ingest-csv`:
-  *Ingest an object in S3 containing a map into Macrostrat.*
+  *Ingest multiple maps from their descriptions in a CSV file.*

-  This command has two required arguments: the bucket and key for an object in Macrostrat's S3 storage.

-  This command will download the object from S3 and process it in a similar manner to the `ingest-file` command.
-(Technically, `ingest-file` actually relies on this command to do much of its work.)

-  The typical use for this command is to trigger the processing of a map that has been uploaded to Macrostrat's S3 storage via the web application.
+  Use the `--help` option to view the documentation for this command.

 - `macrostrat maps run-polling-loop`:
-  *Poll for and process pending ingest processes.*
+  *Poll for and process pending maps.*

   This command will periodically poll Macrostrat's database for "pending ingest process" records, which typically indicate that a map has been